haakonaareskjold/IsItNotGif/README.md

 # IsItNotGif

+A simple web app that just checks your URL input if it's animated, \
+it specifically checks for mp4 and gifs, embedded or not.

 ### How to run
 1. `cp .env.example .env` in the terminal
 2. use `docker-compose up -d` to create/run the containers